 Botanists do the best they can in the environment they live and work in.
 Traditionally people categorized plants because of how they looked and perhaps influenced by where they were found.
 Today we use DNA testing, and that has added another layer of change.
 If it makes you feel better, I read that most of the DNA testing is done, and we should all feel safe learning the newest plant names!

-When to Plant Agapanthus
+Agapanthus-When to Plant Them

 In cool climates, plant agapanthus in spring after all danger of frost has passed.
 Plant them when the soil temperature reaches 50 degrees F or 10 degrees C.